gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 ![netlify-add-new-site-from-git](/assets/images/post_images/netlify-add-new-site.png "netlify-add-new-site-from-git")

-Inside app.netlify.com, I configured [Site Settings](https://www.netlify.com/blog/2020/04/02/a-step-by-step-guide-jekyll-4.0-on-netlify/) and [Domain Settings](<Configure external DNS for a custom domain>) for configuring the external DNS for a custom domain.
+Inside **app.netlify.com**, which is a console to manage the site and not the CMS, I configured [Site Settings](https://www.netlify.com/blog/2020/04/02/a-step-by-step-guide-jekyll-4.0-on-netlify/) and [Domain Settings](<Configure external DNS for a custom domain>) for configuring the external DNS for a custom domain.

-App.netlify.com is not the CMS, but a console to manage the site.
-NetlifyCMS, the interface to create and manage content, was to be accessed at **https://netlify_site_name.netlify_subdomain.app/admin.**
+NetlifyCMS, the interface to create and manage content, was available at **https://netlify_site_name.netlify_subdomain.app/admin.**

 ![netlify-domain-settings](/assets/images/post_images/netlify-domain-settings.png "netlify-domain-settings")